FREQUENTLY ASKED QUESTIONS

 What is your cancellation, re-scheduling and refund policy?

 An inspection can be cancelled at any time prior to the date of the inspection.
-Cancellation notices can be sent via email, text, or voicemail.
+Cancellation notices can be sent via email (preferred), or voicemail.
+For faster response, send email our office at both addresses below.
 To avoid cancellation charges (50% of the home inspection fee), either notify us at least 2 business days prior to the inspection, or schedule another appointment in place of the first. (see Rescheduling).
-Cancellation notices sent after close of business on Fridays (6pm), will be treated as being received the following Monday.
+Cancellation notices sent after close of business on Fridays (5pm), will be treated as being received the following Monday.
+Note: Do not rely on emails sent to your assigned inspector, it may not get to our office in time.

-Refunds will be issued on inspections cancelled with a minimum 2 business days advance notice.
+A full Refund will be issued on inspections cancelled with a minimum 2 business days advance notice.
 Cancellations with less than 2 business days advance notice, will be issued a full credit towards another inspection.
-Customer will pay the fee difference if any.
+Same day cancellations that do not reschedule will be charged 50% of the total invoice amount.
+No refunds will be issued after one of the inspectors arrives on site.
+Credits may be issued on a case by case basis.

-In the event an inspection has to be rescheduled, The Office must be notified at least 1 business day prior to the inspection date/time.
-Same day rescheduling will incur a trip charge of $185, which must be paid prior to the rescheduled inspection date.
+In the event an inspection has to be rescheduled, The Office must be notified at least 1 business day prior to the inspection date and time.
+Same day rescheduling will incur a trip charge of equal to 25% of the total invoice, must be paid prior to the rescheduled inspection date.

 Are there any areas you do not inspect?